 The University of South Carolina Aiken's Office of Financial Aid is responsible for administering federal, state, institutional, and private funding to assist students with their educational costs.
-For 2012-2013, the Office of Financial Aid awarded over \$32 million in compliance with the Title IV Higher Education Act of 1998, its amendments and regulations.
+For 2013-2014, the Office of Financial Aid awarded over \$32 million in compliance with the Title IV Higher Education Act of 1998, its amendments and regulations.
 The majority of financial aid awards were federal Title IV funds.

 There are no outstanding issues between the Department of Education and the University of South Carolina Aiken with regard to the administration of Title IV programs.
 The University submits a FISAP report to the Department of Education in a timely manner and has not been placed on a cost-reimbursement method of payment.
 The Institution has not been required to obtain a letter of credit in favor of the Department of Education.
-The Institution's current Program Participation Agreement is effective until 2016 (see Appendix M).
+The Institution's current Program Participation Agreement is effective until 2016 (see Appendix K).
 There are no significant unpaid dollar amounts due to the Department of Education and the University is not aware of any regulatory infractions which would jeopardize Title IV funding.
-The University of South Carolina Aiken's most recent 3-year default rate for the Federal Student Aid program is 5.5% for fiscal year 2010.
+The most recent 3-year default rate for the Federal Student Aid program is 8.2% for fiscal year 2011.